grmsan/EQ_Server/game_design/infinite_progression/FUSION_SYSTEM.md

 # Item Fusion System

+## ⚠️ Current Status: GM-Only Command

+**Implementation Status:**
+- ✅ Core fusion system working (#fuse command)
+- ✅ Level transfer mechanics functional
+- ⏳ **TODO**: Player-accessible system via in-game container
+  - Plan: Buyable container that allows item combination
+  - Will require currency/materials cost
+  - Needs confirmation prompts to prevent accidents

+**For Now:** Fusion is available only via GM command `#fuse`.
+The mechanics below describe the system as it currently works and how it will work when player-accessible.

+---

 ## Concept
 Transfer item levels from one item to another, allowing players to upgrade their base item while keeping progression.